What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 Enhance Social skills

-Having a therapy dog or a dog, in general, can improve your social life.
+Having a therapy dog or any dog, in general, can improve your social life.
 It not only helps you enhance your gestures and facial expressions but also gives you confidence and improves your social skills.
-When you go on a walk along with your dog or attend different dog shows, it helps you make new friends and increase your social circle.
+When you go on a walk with your dog or attend different dog shows, it helps you make new friends and increase your social circle.

 To do healthy things